-None of the anti-viral drugs available so far, are effective against warts.
-Thus, the only method of treatment consists of cauterization of the infected tissue with chemicals, with electric heat, cryosurgery or laser therapy
+None of the anti-viral drugs available so far are effective against warts.
+Thus, the only method of treatment consists of cauterization of the infected tissue with chemicals, electric heat, cryosurgery or laser therapy.

-Chemical cauterization is usually done with liquefied phenol or concentrated trichloroacetic acid, but any other liquid caustic capable of burning the skin, can also be employed.
+Chemical cauterization is usually done with liquefied phenol or concentrated trichloroacetic acid, but any other liquid capable of burning the skin can also be employed.

 Immediately after cauterization, the tissue turns white and within two to three days, it turns brown or black.
 Within a week after cauterization, the whole crust falls off, leaving behind no mark of the original lesion.

 For cauterization with electric heat, the electrically heated electrode should be applied on the surface of the lesion.
 The contact should be brief but repeated at different regions till the desired amount of tissue has been destroyed.
 Following this procedure as well, the lesion takes nearly one week for complete healing.

 When the lesion is big, one should make a small incision with a scalpel all around the base of the wart and then scoop out the whole lesion with a metallic scoop.
 The wart, as a rule, comes out en mass, but this procedure should always be followed by cauterization of the base and the edges of the wound to destroy any infected tissue which may have been left behind.
 When electric cauterization is used, this procedure also ensures hemostasis.

 Warts may reappear at the same site if they have not been completely destroyed or they may develop at new sites if the infection had already been transmitted to those sites.
 This is particularly common when the warts are present in the beard region where shaving promotes transplantation of the virus to the adjoining regions.